 Some work related injuries are caused due to someone’s fault or negligence.
 A claim seeking compensation for an injury where negligence is involved is called a common law claim and can be pursued against your employer and/or a third party.

-This type of claim can be sought where you have been injured because of an employer’s failure to provide a safe workplace, or through the acts of another party with no connection to your employer.
+A claim of this type can be made where you have been injured because of an employer’s failure to provide a safe workplace, or through the acts of another party with no connection to your employer.
 For instance, an occupier of premises.

 There are two main categories of damages sought in a common law claim: